 Puja Vidhi for Maa Mahagauri

-Follow the below steps to perform Maa Mahagauri Puja, which may bring positivity, tranquility and strength in your life.
+Follow the below steps to perform Maa Mahagauri Puja, which may bring positivity, tranquillity and strength to your life.

 - Place an idol of Maa Mahagauri outside your home temple.

 - Offer fresh flowers to the idol and meditate before the Goddess.

 - Worship the Goddess by chanting Maa Mahagauri mantras.